End-to-End vs. Zero Access Encryption

 The fundamental difference between these encryption approaches comes down to the trust model:

 This distinction is crucial when evaluating security claims from email providers and other communication services.
-True end-to-end encryption doesn't require you to trust the provider's promises - the security is built into the protocol itself.
+True zero-trust end-to-end encryption doesn't require you to trust the provider's promises.
+The security is built into the protocol itself.

 Standards-Based vs. Proprietary Encryption